microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 **IMPORTANT**: *Take note of the value for **SA_PASSWORD** (without the quotes).
 The scripts in all modules use this password and you may need it to interactively work with SQL Server.*

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Create a <b>PersistentVolumeClaim</b> to store SQL Server databases and files</p>

+A PersistentVolumeClaim allows you to persist SQL Server database files even if the container for SQL Server is stopped or moved by OpenShift.

 Use the following command or execute the **step3_storage.sh** script: